tesfahunfola/API_Snake_Game/README.md

 # **Description**

 Snake Game App is a classic and addictive gaming app that brings back the nostalgia of the iconic snake game in a modern and engaging way.
-Test your reflexes and strategic skills as you guide the snake to collect food and grow while avoiding obstacles.
+Test your reflexes and strategic skills as you guide the snake to collect food.

 # **Features**